wotifgroup/circuitbreaker/README.md

 Based on Michael Nygard's work from Release It!

 # Interesting about CB
-- Ensure distributed communications are time bound
+- Ensure distributed communications are time bound so you can avoid Cascading Failures
 - Policies determine the failure state handling, the testing during half-open state
 - Failure hanlding if OPEN is managed by the callee